Shipping, Returns, & Exchanges

 We use a 100% recycled polyester fabric specifically designed for footbeds.
 It has high abrasion resistance and low friction, to eliminate hot spots and blisters.
 In addition, it is infused with a permanent anti-microbial treatment for stink-free shoes.

 Tread Labs insoles are available in 4 arch heights to provide you with a customized fit.
 Heating our insoles will damage their supportive structure.
-In addition, without a trained Pedorthist to help with the molding, many foot problems are simply embedded in heat molded orthotics.
+In addition, without a trained Pedorthist to help with the molding, foot problems can be worsened with DIY molded orthotics.